 How to manually restore the Registry

-Use these steps to manually restore the Registry on Windows 10:
+To manually restore the Registry on Windows 10, use these steps:

 Start your PC with the Advanced startup options.

 When your device starts in Command Prompt, it’ll start on